 B. In 1965, Congress and President Johnson Dismantled Immigration Quotas Based upon Nationality and Generally Barred Distinctions Based upon "Race, Sex, Nationality, Place of Birth, or Place of Residence."

-Starting during World War II and continuing over the next twenty years, Congress gradually loosened restrictions on Asian immigration to further the United States' interests on the world stage.
-In 1965, Congress broadly prohibited discrimination based on race and national origin in the context of immigration, imposing statutory constraints that the Revised Order simply cannot overcome.
+Starting during World War II and continuing over the next twenty years, discrimination based on race and national origin in the context of immigration, imposing statutory constraints that the Revised Order simply cannot overcome.